 ANDREW MACFADYEN / SCIENCE PHOTO LIBRARY ANDREW MACFADYEN / SCIENCE PHOTO LIBRARY

-Supernova jets at 27 seconds.
-Image 2 of 3.
+Supernova jets at 68 seconds.
+Image 3 of 3.
 Computer simulation of jets (red) leaving the core of a supernova, an explosive star death.
 This may cause a gamma ray burst.
 The jets are moving at nearly half the speed of light.
-The blue ring (centre) is the shock wave of the supernova explosion, travelling far more slowly.
-The jets are powered by material falling into a new black hole at the star's centre, and are perpendicular to the hole's rotation.
+The red ring (centre) is the boundary of the star's helium core.
+The jets will not punch through the star's hydrogen atmosphere for 7820 seconds.
+They are powered by material falling into a new black hole at the star's centre.
 An observer in line with the jets may see a gamma ray burst.
-Simulation done by Andrew McFadyen using supercomputers at the University of California, Santa Cruz, USA.
+Simulation by Andrew McFadyen using supercomputers at the University of California, Santa Cruz, USA.
 See images R730/054-056 for the jets' progress.

 Model release not required.
 Property release not required.